 Sports betting should be entertainment, not a financial strategy.
 Set a budget before the season starts and stick to it regardless of results.
 If betting stops being fun or starts affecting other areas of your life, resources are available.

 The National Council on Problem Gambling offers confidential support at 1-800-522-4700.
-Most legal sportsbooks also provide self-exclusion tools and deposit limits—use them proactively rather than waiting until you need them.
+Read our responsible gaming resources for tools to stay in control, and see our affiliate disclosure for how we work with sportsbooks.
+Most legal sportsbooks also provide self-exclusion tools and deposit limits—use them proactively.